brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.md

 #### Environment

+ * [Ｘ] Get non-ASCII working on the `debian-test` chroot — it doesn't work at all now.
+(20160524) Did this using `dpkg-reconfigure locales` and (incompletely) by getting Chinese fonts working.
  * [Ｘ] Install `reportbug` and report the `xorg` issue.
 (20170523) Done — had to use `-y` option on installation, because `crosh` terminal window suddenly would not accept `CR` to confirm apt installation.
  * [Ｘ] Documented Maté problem, showing that it is the upgrading of `xorg` and `xserver-xorg` from v.
 7.7+18 to v.
 7.7+19 that causes an error when looking for `/dev/tty0`.
 (20170522) Learned about using `sudo apt list --upgradable` and then `sudo apt --only-upgrade install <package>` for selective Debian upgrades.